-- 4. The maximum projection from a building wall shall be six (6) feet and shall not project within two (2) feet of the curb line.
-The maximum projection above the wall on which the sign is constructed shall be one (1) foot, and the visible supporting structure shall be constructed of natural materials. - 5.
-A minimum clearance of ten (10) feet above grade shall be maintained over pedestrian or vehicular areas, fourteen (14) feet above grade over areas of truck access. - F. Ancillary Signs.
+- The total combined display surface area of projecting signs and wall signs is no larger than one square foot per each lineal foot of the wall length of the tenant space on which the sign is constructed. - Each ground floor tenant space may have a minimum sign area of twenty (20) square feet, regardless of the limitation in subsection E.2 above.17 - The maximum projection from a building wall shall be six (6) feet and shall not project within two (2) feet of the curb line.
+The maximum projection above the wall on which the sign is constructed shall be one (1) foot, and the visible supporting structure shall be constructed of metal, wood, stone, brick and rock or any combination thereof. - 2.
+A minimum clearance of ten (10) feet above grade shall be maintained over pedestrian or vehicular areas, fourteen (14) feet above grade over areas of truck access. - F.G.
+Ancillary Signs.18.
 The following standards apply to ancillary signs in office, commercial, mixed use and industrial zones. - 1.
 A total of two (2) ancillary signs (including banners) are allowed per property. - 2.
-Additional standards for banners - a.
-A total of two (2) ancillary signs are allowed per property. - b.
-For a single property, banners may be in place for up to thirty (30) days, up to twice per year - c.
-Banners shall be securely placed against a building wall and may not project from the wall. - d.
-Banners shall comply with the wall sign size requirements and shall not be more than six (6) linear feet long and four (4) feet in height. - e.
+Additional standards for banners: - a.
+A total of two (2) ancillary signs are allowed per property. - b.a.
+For a single property, banners may be in place for up to thirty (30) days, up to twice per year.19 - c.b.
+Banners shall be securely placed against a building wall and may not project from the wall. - d.c.Banners shall comply with the wall sign size requirements and shall not be more than six (6) linear feet long and four (4) feet in height. - e.d.
 Banners are prohibited within a historic district and on any property designated as a historic landmark.

-Proposed Changes to the Existing Code - Signs in Office, commercial, mixed use and industrial zones
+Proposed Changes to the Existing Code - Signs in Officeoffice, commercial, mixed use and industrial zones

 - Wall signs are measured using the tenant space, and not using the entire building wall.
 The size of wall signs is unlimited so long as the total combined display surface area of wall signs and projecting signs is no larger than one (1) square foot for each lineal foot of the wall length of the tenant space on which the sign is constructed.
 The previous standard allowed two (2) square feet of signage for each linear foot of a wall. - Signs on other project structures such as awnings, canopies, false fronts and wall extensions which do not extend more than a foot are considered wall signs. - Increase the number of freestanding signs from one (1) per frontage from two (2) for frontages with six hundred (600) lineal feet or more on arterial streets. - Multiple free-standing signs on the same frontage are required to be separated by fifty (50) feet.
-Previously all signs had to be separated by fifty (50) feet, regardless of frontage. - Change the number of roof signs from one per premises (if there is no projecting sign or free-standing sign along the frontage) to one per frontage (if there is no projecting sign or free-standing sign along the frontage). - Remove the requirements for civil and structural engineers and fire marshal approvals, as it is implemented by the Building Division upon review of building permits. - The height for roof signs is changed from a maximum of twenty-five feet above grade, plus five feet for each two hundred feet, or portion thereof, frontage in excess of two hundred feet frontage (in no event shall any sign exceed thirty feet (30) in height) to a vertical maximum of ten (10) feet. - Reduce the maximum horizontal dimension for roof signs from twenty (20) to ten (10) feet. - Skirting is required around the base of roof signs. - Remove the twenty (20) foot minimum distance between projecting signs. - Increase the dimensions for projecting signs from a maximum size of sixteen (16) square feet per sign face, with total area of all faces not to exceed thirty-two (32) square feet to a maximum of
+Previously all signs had to be separated by fifty (50) feet, regardless of frontage. - Change the number of roof signs from one per premises (if there is no projecting sign or freestanding sign along the frontage) to one per frontage (if there is no projecting sign or free-standing sign along the frontage). - Remove the requirements for civil and structural engineers and fire marshal approvals, as it is implemented by the Building Division upon review of building permits.